How To Find Your Outside Stopcock

 If your external stopcock falls under the water company’s jurisdiction, you may also need to seek permission to turn the supply back on after it has been switched off.
 The supplier will be responsible for maintenance and repairs, but if you operate the external stopcock and damage the valve, you may still be liable for the costs.

-When should you call for help?
+Who should I call for help?

 If you are having trouble locating the external stopcock or want to know whether you have permission to operate it in an emergency, you should contact your water supplier to see if they can help you.

-Once you have successfully located the external or internal stopcock and used it to turn the water supply off, you should get in touch with a service provider who can help you fix the underlying problem with your pipes.
-If the issue is with your water main or water supply pipes, you should contact expert plumbers; if the problem is with your drainage system, then Lanes Drainage Services UK is here to help.
+Once you have successfully located the external or internal stopcock and used it to turn the water supply off, you should contact a service provider who can help you fix the underlying problem with your pipes.

 Popular searches